danmrossi/pH_service/README.md

 	- Paths (for each filedriver respectively):
 		- "/var/lib/reef-pi/pH/pH.dat"

- - go to Configuration->Admin and Reload
+ - go to Configuration->Admin and reload
  - go to Configuration->Connectors
 	- create 1 Analog-Inputs:
 		- Name appropriately (e.g. "pH_from_file")